Guide: Optimized Image

 Before you begin, check that you have everything you need in advance.

 1A) Download the attachments.
 The "Screenshots" folder contains images showing the Task Manager and LatencyMon results.
-Compared to a stock Windows 10 21H2 install, this optimized image has 17% fewer processes, 34% fewer threads, 23% fewer handles, memory usage down to 1.0 gigabytes, and many tweaks that improve the user-experience which do not have a way to be measured by a tool.
-The other folder is "Tweaks" and it contains the layout and registry files you will need to create the image.
-After downloading the folders, right-click on them and "Extract All", choose a destination, then click "Extract".
-Afterwards, delete the original zipped folders.
+Compared to a stock install, this image has 20% fewer processes, 35% fewer threads, 25% fewer handles, memory usage down to 1.0 gigabyte, and many tweaks that improve the user-experience which do not have a way to be measured by a tool.
+The "Tweaks" folder contains the layout and registry files.
+After downloading the folders, right-click and "Extract All" then choose a destination, click "Extract" and delete the original zipped folders.

 1B) Exit out of all open programs and reboot.